 AST 304: Stellar Astrophysics

-MTH 327H: Honors Introduction to Real Analysis
+MTH 327H: Honors Real Analysis I and Metric Spaces

 MTH 418H: Honors Abstract Algebra I